NLET Board of Directors, Chairman of the Board

 NLET Board of Directors, K12 Math Learning

-Ferdinand “Ferdie” Rivera, Professor of Mathematics and Cognition at San Jose State University, conducts research in school-based mathematical cognition, in particular, the emergence of structural thinking in children and adults.
+Ferdinand “Ferdie” Rivera, Professor and Interim Associate Department Chair in the Department of Teaching at Learning at Loyola Marymount University, conducts research in school-based mathematical cognition, in particular, the emergence of structural thinking in children and adults.
 Rivera’s research program falls under the category of psychology of mathematics education with a focus on the development of mathematical cognition in school situations.
 His investigations focus on ways in which individual learners employ visualization to make sense of mathematical concepts and processes.
 He recently concluded longitudinal studies on pattern generalization at the elementary and middle school levels, and he is also developing prototype models of visual animation tasks that are designed to mediate in elementary learners’ understanding of hard-to-reach mathematical concepts.
 Rivera’s research is supported by a Career grant from the National Science Foundation.
-He received his PhD from Ohio State University Main Campus, 1998 with a Postgraduate Diploma in Cultural Studies from the Center for Development Research, University of Bonn, Germany, 2000.
+He is a former Professor of Mathematics and Cognition at San Jose State University, and received his PhD from Ohio State University Main Campus, 1998 with a Postgraduate Diploma in Cultural Studies from the Center for Development Research, University of Bonn, Germany, 2000.

 FRANCISCO J. HERNANDEZ, Ph.D.

 NLET Board of Directors

 Dr. Hernandez received his MA and Ph.D.
 (1980) from Stanford University’s School of Education where he specialized in the History of Education.
 He received his B.A. in American History from the University of California, Berkeley in 1970 and an Associate in Arts Degree from Sierra Junior College in Rocklin, California in 1968.